hillc255/CambridgeTrails/README.md

 Structure of the code derives from the Miwok application used in class: https://github.com/udacity/ud839_Miwok

-Source of content:
+Source of content with permission from the Cambridge Historical Commission:
+African American Heritage Trail: Cambridge, Massachusetts.
+Cambridge, MA: Cambridge Historical Commission.
+January 2000.
+28 p.

 ## Motivation

 This is the fifth exercise in the "Grow with Google - Android Basic Development Nanodegree Scholarship 2018" program with Udacity.

-The purpose of the exercise is to create "musical structuretravel app."
+The purpose of the exercise is to create "travel app."

 ## Installation